HectorRicardo/simple-music-app/README.md

 # Services

-A service is an app component that:
+In a nutshell, a service is an app component that:
   - Is able to to perform work in the background without needing a UI activity to be visible.
-A service is also able to mantain connections with several clients.
-Clients can bind (connect) to the service and send commands to it.
+  - Allows other contexts to bind to it (bind = connect to it) and receive commands (messages) from such contexts.

+A service is an instance of the `Service` class.
+A service is a singleton: there can only be one instance of a given service class.

+From a context, you can *interact* with a service by doing any of the following:
+  - Sending the start command to the service.
+  - Binding to the service.

+We say that a service is "interacted with" whenever a context does any of the two bullet points just listed above.

+The first time a service is interacted with, it is created.
+The next time an interaction happens, Android re-uses the same interaction

 In fact, music apps are such a very good, common, and practical examples where we can use the client-server architecture that Android created two particular